Human Vapor

-Human Vapor (ガス人間, Gasu Ningen) is an upcoming Japanese-South Korean science fiction thriller television series announced in the late 2020s and based on the 1960 tokusatsu film The Human Vapor directed by Ishirō Honda.
-Written by Yeon Sang-ho and Ryu Yong-jae, and directed by Shinzo Katayama, the series stars Shun Oguri and Yu Aoi in their first live-action collaboration in 23 years.
-It is a co-production between Toho Studios and South Korea's WOW POINT, marking the first collaboration between Netflix and Toho.
-The eight-episode limited series is scheduled for release on Netflix in April 2026.
+Human Vapor (ガス人間) is a 2026 science fiction crime thriller television series based on the 1960 tokusatsu film The Human Vapor by Ishirō Honda and Takeshi Kimura.
+A Japanese–South Korean co-production written by Yeon Sang-ho and Ryu Yong-jae and directed by Shinzo Katayama, the series stars Shun Oguri, Yu Aoi, Suzu Hirose, Kento Hayashi, Uta, and Yutaka Takenouchi.
+It is produced by Toho Studios and Wow Point, marking the first collaboration between Netflix and Toho, and was released on Netflix on July 2, 2026.